Abrar408/express-genie/README.md

 After running this command you should see the following files created in root directory:

-- server.js //entry point for project
+- server.js //_entry point for project_
 - app.js
 - .env
 - .env.development